 New Jersey passed sports betting legislation through the State Assembly and the Senate (both unanimously) on June 7 2018.
 The law across New Jersey clearly makes life much simpler for would-be sports bettors;

 - Allowing for licensed state casinos and horse racing tracks to support land-based, mobile, and online sports wagering.
-Online wagering went into effect 30 days after the bill’s passage, while other forms of wagering were allowed immediately, with Governor Phil Murphy placing the first legal sports bet on June 14 2018.

 - Prohibits casinos/racetracks that own a sports team from participation in sports betting.
 Limitations also exist for potential operators who may have a vested interest in a sports franchise.

 What is Legal to bet on in New Jersey

 |Fantasy Sports (DFS)||N/A||Yes|

 Online Gambling – Tax on Winnings in the state of New Jersey is 15%.

 Land-Based Gambling – Tax on Winnings in the state of New Jersey is 8%.

 Large gambling wins over $1200 may be subject to Federal Taxes.

 Many sportsbooks have already been opened for New Jersey residents in the first few months of legal sports betting since June 2018 and more are scheduled in the near future.
 Hundreds of millions of dollars have already been won, and critically, the state of New Jersey has also collected plenty of revenue to assist in providing better services to the state’s residents.